More recommendations for Diet and Lifestyle:

 - Relax: relaxation has been shown to reduce cardiovascular risk factors.

-- Any food allergies/intolerances or other gut problems such as Irritable Bowel Syndrome must be identified and managed properly.
-These allergies and gut problems cause inflammation and over stimulate the immune system which will ultimately lead toward chronic diseases like heart disease.
+- Any food allergies/sensitivities or other gut problems such as Irritable Bowel Syndrome must be identified and managed properly.
+These issues cause nutrient deficiencies and inflammation and over stimulate the immune system which will ultimately lead toward chronic diseases like heart disease.
 It is best to enlist the support of health professionals who specialise in this area (this is one of our specialties at the Informed Health Nutritional Wellbeing Centre).

 Go back to part 1